CEI-lab/ece3400-2017/docs/tutorials/LaserCutter/Laser_Cutting_Tutorial.md

 If you are looking to cut out a piece of material you'll need to generate a vector drawing with lines of 0 (hairline or minimum) thickness.
 This is typically done by exporting your file as a .dxl.
 If you are looking to raster a drawing into a sheet, you can use image files or PDF's.

 The color of your lines will correspond to a different cut/raster setting.
 If your part has both an outline and internal holes, for example, it makes sense to draw these in two different colors.
 You can then cut along the color that defines the inside holes first, then the outside.
 (Once a piece has been cut, it can shift slightly on the plate, and so internal holes may shift compared to the outline if these are cut last.)

+## Submitting your part to be laser cut
+Fill out the google form [here](https://docs.google.com/forms/d/e/1FAIpQLScdXLNbjt86BNXwdHtN3UUNWahkpr63f4GTkA4MlCiMCpedHw/viewform?usp=sf_link), and a TA will cut your part as soon as they are able to.

 ## Preparing Files for Laser Cutting in Corel Draw